EBS 2026학년도 수능완성 영어

 기출 복습보다 유용한 불러오기 연습

-Free recall tests, in which students need to recall as much as they can remember without prompting, tend to result in better retention than cued recall tests, in which students are given hints about what they need to ____
+Free recall tests, in which students need to recall as much as they can remember without prompting, tend to result in better retention than ____ recall tests, in which students are given hints about what they need to remember.

 1 자연 노출을 통한 스트레스 감소